Academic Go Symposium, Sydney 2020

 Although ‘the Surrounding Game’, known as Go, is about 4,000 years old, it has only recently attracted considerable attention in the media thanks to its break-through in Artificial Intelligence via AlphaGo and the Google DeepMind Challenge, when for the first time an AI defeated a professional human player of the first rank in a tournament in Seoul, South Korea.

 So what are the other applications of Go?
 Can the game progress beyond this development and retain its tradition within our modern world?
 What can it teach us?
 What can we understand about it, both as a game and as a social phenomenon?

 At the Symposium we recognise that the rules within Go mimic those governing our own social situations, reflecting concepts found within strategic thinking, social sciences, education and businesses.
 Rather than simply raising the awareness about the game and the benefits of Go within the scientific community, the Symposium aims to create a community of Go scholars and practitioners, connected by their shared knowledge and practices.

-We welcome abstracts of 200 words for the first Australian Academic Go Symposium, to be held on September 27th 2018 at Sydney University.
+We welcome abstracts of 200 words for the first Australian Academic Go Symposium.
 Suggested topics include, but aren’t limited to: